learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

-React's `useMemo` and `useCallback` are single-entry memoization (cache size = 1, keyed by the dependency array).
-For expensive selector computations in Redux stores, `reselect`'s `createSelector` uses memoization with structural equality checks — preventing re-computation of derived state (e.g., filtering 10,000 product records) on every render when the input state has not changed.
-At scale (Shopify Admin, GitHub's repo page), this reduces CPU time from O(n) on every render to O(1) on cache hits.
+React\'s `useMemo` and `useCallback` are single-entry memoization (cache size = 1, keyed by the dependency array).
+For expensive selector computations in Redux stores, `reselect`\'s `createSelector` uses memoization with structural equality checks — preventing re-computation of derived state (e.g., filtering 10,000 product records) on every render when the input state has not changed.
+At scale (Shopify Admin, GitHub\'s repo page), this reduces CPU time from O(n) on every render to O(1) on cache hits.

 ---